 You can not only connect it to your exchanges to pull in all the data about trades you’ve made, but you can also mark transfers to your Ledger Nano or other cold wallets so that they are not deducted from your overall balance.

-In terms of exchanges, they practically support every exchange out there.
+In terms of exchanges, they practically support every exchange out there, including my favorites Kraken and Binance.
 You can import your data automatically via API or upload a CSV of all your trades.
 Cointracker uses read-only access to your exchange accounts to protect your funds.
 That is very very important as it means that Cointracker will never have any permission to operate with your crypto.

 Cryptocompare has a clean interface, and while it doesn’t have any exchange integrations (meaning you have to enter all trades manually), it does give you a very clear idea of how your portfolio is performing.
 You can also add more than one portfolio.